huntermhopkins/data-analysis-projects/Gunner Evaluation/README.md

 #### Model Creation
 Using regression techniques, I will attempt to grade each gunner in two areas: before the ball is caught and after the ball is caught.
 To grade them before the ball is caught, I will be using a logistic regression model to estimate each gunners' probability of causing a fair catch.
 Forcing a fair catch is one of the most favorable outcomes for the punting team as it doesn't allow the receiving team to advance the ball at all.

 I created two logistic models to compare using forward-stepwise selection.
 This is a process of adding variables into the model one-by-one to select the variables with the most predictive power.
 The first model was selected using Akaike information criterion (AIC) as the selection criterion.
-The final variables
+The final variables selected were the time it takes the gunner to beat the jammer, their distance from the returner, their distance from the line of scrimmage, and their top speed.

 <details>
-<summary>Stepwise Selection Ouput</summary>
+<summary>Show Stepwise Selection Ouput</summary>
 <br>

 ```